 and this table really is going to detail their origin and insertion.

-Its then going to look at the nerve supply and we can cover some functional anatomy here.
+It's then going to look at the nerve supply and we can cover some functional anatomy here.

-but not between the two tubecals
+but not between the two tubercles.

 Here we've got the specific root values, so the specific spinal cord segments that gives rise to those nerves.

-The function of pectoralis major is it adducts and medially rotates the shoulder joint.
+The function of pectoralis major is it adducts and medially rotates the shoulder joint

-So it adducts, it brings the arm, back against the thoracic cavity
+so it adducts, it brings the arm back against the thoracic cavity

-It also pulls the scapula anteriorly so it protracts the pectoral girdle and it pulls the inferiorly as well.
+It also pulls the scapula anteriorly so it protracts the pectoral girdle and it pulls inferiorly as well.

 So pectoralis major, remember here we can see pectoralis major muscle.

-we can see pectoralis minor like I said coming from ribs,
+we can see pectoralis minor like I said coming from ribs 3-5,

-passing towards the coracoid process of the scapula and this is innovated by the medial pectoral nerves
+passing towards the coracoid process of the scapula and this is innervated by the medial pectoral nerves

 and again we can see this is coming from C8, T1 spinal cord segment.